kmecpp/Osmium/README.md

 * Platform independent
 * No need to register commands or listeners
-* Resources files like plugin.yml don't exist anymore
+* No resources files like plugin.yml or bungee.yml
-* Easily schedule a method to run with a single annotation
-* Built in custom database or Hibernate + HikariCP integration
-* Custom made, state-of-the-art configuration handling API
-* Configuration files are generated automatically from a class file
+* Use a single main plugin class for all platforms
-* Totally amazing command API that combines the best of both Bukkit and Sponge
+* Beautifully designed command API that combines the best of both Bukkit and Sponge
+* Custom, state-of-the-art, automatic configuration handling API.
+Map any class file into a human readable config
+* Cross platform task/scheduling API
+* Easily schedule a method to run with the @Schedule annotation
+* Easily run a method at startup with the @Initializer annotation
+* Built in HikariCP integration with easy to use wrappers that make common database operations a breeze
 * Server operators can easily manage databases, config formats, command aliases and more
-* Easy persistence API with built in redundancy and backups to avoid any loss of data
+* Easily persist variables across server restarts with @Persistent.
+Built in redundancy and backups are used to avoid any loss of data and ensure easy refactoring
+* Cross platform events that require no setup and run automatically on whichever server implementation the server is running
 * All of the above features are completely optional
 * And much much more...